discord-net/Discord.Net/README.md

 This library generally abides by [Semantic Versioning](https://semver.org).
 Packages are published in MAJOR.MINOR.PATCH version format.

 An increment of the PATCH component always indicates that an internal-only change was made, generally a bugfix.
-These changes will not affect the public-facing API in any way, and are always guaranteed to be forward- and backwards-compatible with your codebase, any any pre-compiled dependencies of your codebase.
+These changes will not affect the public-facing API in any way, and are always guaranteed to be forward- and backwards-compatible with your codebase, any pre-compiled dependencies of your codebase.

 An increment of the MINOR component indicates that some addition was made to the library, and this addition is not backwards-compatible with prior versions.
 However, Discord.Net **does not guarantee forward-compatibility** on minor additions.
 In other words, we permit a limited set of breaking changes on a minor version bump.